Quest cohort 3

 Quest Cohort 1

 In 2020, 10 teams joined our Quest program to work on QI projects around the theme of care pathways.
 Project topics include streamlining intake and triage processes and improving wait times.
 The teams completed their Quest journey in 2021.
+Read what these groups first envisioned before embarking on these projects.

 Learn more about their projects